 Due to this brightness and good clarity, fire opal is particularly chosen for making earrings in which even small gems contribute to a stunning pop of color.
 The stone is also widely used in making hairpins and pendants that are usually not left to rough wear.

 Fire opals are either faceted depending on the allowance by transparency or cut as a cabochon.
 The latter is known to reflect a rich glow.

-Usually, the translucent fire opals are often transformed into cabochons, while the transparent ones are faceted that incident light can illuminate.
-However, it is common to spot a translucent to nearly opaque specimen with a stunning color being faceted.
+Usually, the translucent fire opals are often transformed into cabochons, while the transparent ones are faceted so that incident light can illuminate.
+However, it is common to spot a translucent to the nearly opaque specimen with a stunning color being faceted.

-Similarly, if a transparent specimen reflects a spectacular play of colors, it is possible to cut it into a cabochon just as most precious opals.
+Similarly, if a transparent specimen reflects a spectacular play of colors, it is possible to cut it into a cabochon just like most precious opals.
 In the case of the minor interplay of colors, it may be faceted with a little wonder of flash.

 In most cases, when opal is used in jewelry, it is cut, shaped, and polished to be a cabochon.
 The resulting shape has a convex top and a flat bottom.

 There are two reasons why cabochon cut is used for opals.
 First, these gemstones are delicate and contain a good amount of water.
 So, cabochon protects them from chipping and breaking.
 Further, cabochon polishing and smoothing reflect the most stunning rainbow of colors.

 Second, faceting an opal is not meaningful if it is opaque.
 A translucent one is faceted as it allows the light to glow through it in a better way.

 Otherwise, faceting an opal of solid color will not give any special effect such as brilliance (reflection of light), although it will give a different shape.
 So, faceting is only preferred for a translucent opal that will sparkle.